jraymartinez/portfolio/_pages/about.md

 layout: single
 permalink: /about/
 ---
 **John** is a Data Scientist working in data analytics and predictive modeling.
 He has 11 years of software engineering experience in various industries (Investment Banking, Insurance, Retail), and 2 years of University teaching experience.
-He is a Data Scientist of [Applied Artificial Intelligence Center of Excellence (AI CoE)](https://technical.ly/philly/2019/12/06/drexel-university-applied-artificial-intelligence-studio-dxc-technology/) at DXC Technology.
 His research interests include Healthcare Informatics, Traffic Safety, and Data Science for Social Good.

 ## <font color='#0092ca'>EDUCATION</font>